addisonbeck/addisonbeck/README.md

 days I like to work with Nix and Rust.
 I get really excited about Linux, open source, terminals, text editors, plain text tools, and cryptids.

-I love to plan, test, and write everything in life.
+I love to plan, test, and write everything.